 Per-buyer/Per-bidder floor prices:

 You cannot set per-buyer or per-bidder floor prices using Google UPR.
 In other words, all the buying platforms will have the same floor prices.
-Publishers would usually set a higher floor for AdWords platform as it buys inventory for lower prices by leveraging its data, but now it is not possible.
+Publishers would usually set a higher floor for the AdWords platform as it buys inventory for lower prices by leveraging its data, but now it is not possible.

 Targeting and blocking: